 We’re all feeling the effects of increased screen time as we find ourselves interacting virtually with a wide range of audiences, and seeing professions transition to video conferencing jobs.
-Students, especially very young students, may find so much screen time to be particularly challenging, leading to tired, achy eyes and stress.
+Students, especially very young students, may find so much screen time to be challenging, leading to tired, achy eyes and stress.
 It’s important for children of all ages to take a break from the screen from time to time.
-Here we offer some ideas for virtual wellness activities for students that can help keep kips active—and healthy—between Zoom classes.
+Here we offer ideas for virtual wellness activities for students that can help keep kids active—and healthy—between Zoom classes.

 Taking a more active role in their children’s education can take a toll on parents.
-Having a schedule can help children be more engaged with Zoom classes and remote learning, suggests Joe Loch, brand president of College Nannies + Sitters + Tutors.
+Having a schedule can help keep children more engaged with Zoom classes and remote learning, suggests Joe Loch, brand president of College Nannies and Sitters and Tutors.
 “Start with the child’s favorite subject early in the morning to get them hooked into learning right away,” Loch recommends.
 Families with multiple children, he suggests, may want to consider planning common subjects at the same time.
 “For example, if a first grader has a reading assignment and there is also a toddler in the home, provide age-appropriate books to keep the toddler engaged in reading as well.
 Or ask the older children to read to the younger children.”

 Being organized is important, but so is being flexible, Loch says.
 “Recognize when the child’s energy is fading—they may need a snack or a brain break.”